bandframework/Bfrescox/docs/templates.rst

    config = Configuration.from_template(template_file, "ni78.nml",  parameters)

-See the examples for more details on using and generatig templates with |bfrescox|.
+See the examples for more details on using and generating templates with |bfrescox|.